I'm a Londoner, and I'm Refreshing My Capsule Wardrobe Ahead of 2026—These 10 Pieces Made the Cut

-The new year always brings an opportunity to refresh your capsule wardrobe.
-These are the 10 staples I know will be everywhere in 2026.
+The new year brings the perfect opportunity to refresh your capsule wardrobe.
+And if you're a Londoner, these are the 10 staples I know will be everywhere in 2026.

 London dressing, to me, feels far more dynamic than other major cities.
-With an individualistic undercurrent, Londoner's balance an innate nonchalance with classic pieces, a spirited undoneness with an edgy sophistication which means each piece of my new wardrobe needs to fit the memo.
+With an individualistic undercurrent, Londoners balance an innate nonchalance with classic pieces and a spirited undoneness with an edgy sophistication, which means each piece of my new wardrobe needs to fit the memo.

-Naturally, the question of what the vibe will be next year has been on my mind for a while.
-AtBest Knockoff Luxury Clothing UK, as it’s our job to live and breathe trends, there's a whole range of aesthetics we predict will take precedence in your wardrobe in the coming months.
-From the softly structured Neoplan-era jackets to folky medieval maiden style maxis that have Chappel Roan’s name all over them, to Victoriana footwear with a witchy twist, for us, spring/summer 2026 is shaping up to be the year of maximalism and truly anything goes.
+Naturally, the question of vibe for next year has been on my mind for a while.
+AtBest Knockoff Luxury Clothing UK, as it’s our job to live and breathe trends, and there's a whole range of aesthetics we predict will take precedence in your wardrobe in the coming months.
+From structured Napoleon-era jackets to the folky medieval-maiden-style maxis and Victoriana footwear with a witchy twist, for us, spring/summer 2026 is shaping up to be a year of maximalism where truly anything goes.

-However, whilst one or two of these pieces can launch your capsule into the 2026 mood, it’s those simple staples—those that we often may consider mundane—that are the hidden gems of our wardrobe, and ultimately, the pieces that let the trend items shine.
+However, whilst one or two of these pieces can launch your capsule into the 2026 mood, it’s those simple staples—the ones we may consider mundane—that are the hidden gems of our wardrobe, and ultimately, the pieces that let the trending items shine.
 Now, am I saying you should throw everything away and start from scratch?
 Never!
-However, if your tried and true tailored trousers have seen better days (much like my own), this list is a great place to start.
+However, if your tried-and-true tailored trousers have seen better days (like mine), or if you want to go for a little something different this year, this list is a great place to start.

-A London-approved Capsule Wardrobe, Ready to See You Through to Spring
+A London-Ready Capsule Wardrobe to See You Through to Spring

 1. Tapered Trousers

-Style Notes: Whilst tailored trousers never date due to their innate timelessness, tapered trousers (and ultra-wide tailoring) have garnered more traction lately.
-Designers, including Carolina Herrera and Stella McCartney, focus on ultra-wide-leg iterations at their autumn/winter 2025 runway shows.
-This shape perfectly offsets the more laid-back, "cool-girl" nature of 2026 dressing.
-In spring, I’m planning on wearing mine as Monikh Dale (pictured above) has with a layered tee and suede bag to match.
+Style Notes: Whilst tailored trousers never date thanks to their innate timelessness, tapered trousers (and ultra-wide tailoring) have garnered more traction lately.
+Designers, including Carolina Herrera and Stella McCartney, focused on ultra-wide-leg iterations at their autumn/winter 2025 runway shows.
+This shape perfectly encapsulates the more laid-back, cool-girl nature of 2026 dressing.
+In spring, I’m planning on wearing mine like Monikh Dale (pictured above): with a layered tee and suede bag.

 Shop Tapered Trousers: